jusnelda/robots-and-coffee/C++/README.md

 ```
 CMake has a lot to do with **dependencies** once you include third-party libraries such as OpenCV.
 CMake will probably complain that it can't find the necessary libraries and/or the compiler yells at you.
-See [dependencies](dependencies.md) for information on how it works at RMC.

 ### Example Project
 [robot](robot/) is a very basic programm which prints some ascii art to the console.
 It's supposed to serve as a example.